sdrasco/CANSLIM/README.md

 ## BackBoard

-**BackBoard** is a tool for testing stock trading strategies because we’re curious if any of them work.
-We’re starting with William O’Neil’s CANSLIM strategy—don’t ask why—but we’ll move on to others soon enough.
+**BackBoard** For testing stock trading strategies because we’re curious if any of them work.
+We’re starting with William O’Neil’s CANSLIM strategy—but we’ll move on to others soon enough.
 It’s like a blackboard for sketchy backtests not yet worthy of ink, and like a basketball backboard off which strategies will either bounce or sink.

+This README is a log of progress for now.
+Proper documentation may happen eventually, though I wouldn’t hold my breath.

-## Project Progress
+## Project Progress Highlights

-- **Setup Complete**: Project structure ready, data fetching implemented for market aggregates and financials.
-- **Aggregates Data**: Processing the top 1000 tickers by average daily volume across historical data.
-- **Financials Data**: Streamlined fetching and integration of financial statements for the selected tickers.
-- **Next Steps**: Begin backtesting strategies, starting with O’Neil’s and adding more as we go.
+- **2024-12-07**: New logo.
+- **2024-12-07**: Project reorganized and renamed to BackBoard.
+- **2024-12-06**: Splits, dividends, and name changes now accounted for in data processing.
+- **2024-12-03**: Pulled historic financials and completed basic calculations for all of CANSLIM.
+- **2024-11-28**: Successfully pulled and processed all day aggregates from 2003 to present.
+- **2024-11-28**: Initial S3 client setup for fetching flat files.
+- **2024-11-28**: Initial commit and project setup.

 ## License